 Sounds like: fun rather than fen.
 (1st tone)

 The character is made up of two parts (divide and knife) both giving the idea of cutting and division.
 Fen is also used for the smallest division of currency.

 The character is made up of two parts (pig year and knife) which also giving the idea of cutting and division.
 Ke represents 15 minutes – one quarter of an hour.

 Just as in English you can say ‘quarter to’ for example 3:45 can be expressed as 4 hours less one quarter.

 Here are some examples of times in Chinese.

 One more little strange rule is needed, there are two forms of the number 2 : èr and liǎng.
-As two hours are considered a couple of hours rather than 2 hours it is written with liǎng not èr.
+As two hours are considered a couple of hours rather than 2 hours it is written with liǎng rather than èr.

 Time of Day in Chinese

-The Chinese do not use the 24 hour clock, so afternoon, morning or evening is needed to specify the time of day.
+The Chinese do not use the 24 hour clock, so afternoon, morning or evening is needed to give the time of day.
 These phrases include:

 Full date and time